HadoopGenomics/SeqPig/README.txt

 A) Setup instructions:

+    Install Hadoop and Pig (tested with Hadoop 0.20.2 and Pig 0.10.0.
     Set HADOOP_HOME and PIG_HOME to the installation directories of Hadoop and Pig, respectively, and SEQPIG_HOME to the installtion directory of SeqPig.
 On a Cloudera Hadoop installation with